-Research and development expense as a percentage of revenues in 2019 and 2018 was relatively flat compared with the prior-year periods.
-Spending in 2019, 2018 and 2017 reflected our continued commitment to invest in new products and platforms.
+Research and development expense as a percentage of revenues in 2020 was higher compared with 2019 primarily due to investments in compliance with emerging regulations and investments in COVID-19 testing solutions, as further discussed above.
+Research and development expense as a percentage of revenues in 2019 was relatively flat compared with 2018.
+Spending in 2020, 2019 and 2018 reflected our continued commitment to invest in new products and platforms.
 As further discussed above, expenses in 2019 included certain write-down charges in the Surgery unit and expenses in 2018 included write-down charges in the Biosciences unit.